MarenTech/SanarKitAndroid/README.md

 val sanarKit = SanarKit(this)
 ```

-`this`: Represents the application context.
+`this` : Represents the application context.
 You should pass the context of your Android application to the `SanarKit` constructor.

-### SanarKit implementations
+# SanarKit Modules

 # Connect
 The SanarKit SDK provides a seamless way to integrate authentication and connection services into your Android applications.
 One of the key methods in the SDK is connect, which allows your application to authenticate with SanarServices.
 To effectively integrate authentication and connection services into your iOS application using the SanarKit SDK, you should ensure the following:

     - Initialization: Before invoking any Sanar flows or making use of other SDK features, you must initialize the SDK.
 This typically involves setting up required configurations and ensuring that your application is properly set up to communicate with SanarServices.

     - Calling `connect`: The `connect` method should be called as an essential step to authenticate with SanarServices.
 This method establishes a connection and handles authentication, which is crucial for accessing any subsequent SDK functionalities or services.

 ```kotlin
 sanarKit.connect(